-Prayer 7-8-20
+Prayer 7/8/20

 -

-Cape City Council votes to remove, store Confederate monument35The Cape Girardeau City Council voted Monday to accept most but not all of the June 23 recommendation from the citys Historical Preservation Commission (HPC) regarding the fate of the Confederate States of America (C.S.A.) monument in Ivers...
+Cape City Council votes to remove, store Confederate monument37The Cape Girardeau City Council voted Monday to accept most but not all of the June 23 recommendation from the citys Historical Preservation Commission (HPC) regarding the fate of the Confederate States of America (C.S.A.) monument in Ivers...

 -

-Charges filed, suspect remains at large after attacking 12-year-old dancer in Cape9Felony charges have been filed against 27-year-old Cedric Charles Moore Jr. of Cape Girardeau for allegedly punching a 12-year-old dancer in the head Friday night, according to information released Monday by the Cape Girardeau Police...
+Charges filed, suspect remains at large after attacking 12-year-old dancer in Cape10Felony charges have been filed against 27-year-old Cedric Charles Moore Jr. of Cape Girardeau for allegedly punching a 12-year-old dancer in the head Friday night, according to information released Monday by the Cape Girardeau Police...

 -